 1.B.17 The Outer Membrane Factor (OMF) Family

-The Serratia marcescens hemophore is secreted by a type I secretion system consisting of three proteins: a membrane ABC protein, an adaptor protein, and the TolC-like outer membrane factor (Cescau et al., 2007).
+The Serratia marcescens hemophore is secreted by a type I (ABC) secretion system consisting of three proteins: a membrane ABC protein, an adaptor protein, and the TolC-like outer membrane factor (Cescau et al., 2007).
 Assembly of these proteins is induced by substrate binding to the ABC protein.
 A hemophore mutant lacking the last 14 C-terminal amino acids is not secreted but rather interacts with the ABC protein and promotes a stable multiprotein complex.
-Strains expressing the transporter and the mutant protein are sensitive to detergents (sodium dodecyl sulfate [SDS]).
+Strains expressing the transporter and the mutant protein are sensitive to detergents (e.g., sodium dodecyl sulfate [SDS]).
 TolC is trapped in the transporter, jammed by the truncated substrate, and therefore is not present at sufficient concentrations to allow the efflux pumps to expel detergents.
-Using an SDS sensitivity assay, the hemophore proved to interact with the ABC protein via two nonoverlapping sites.
+Using an SDS sensitivity assay, the hemophore proved to interact with the ABC protein via two non-overlapping sites.
 The C-terminal peptide, which functions as an intramolecular signal sequence in the complete substrate, may have intermolecular activity and trigger complex dissociation (Cescau et al., 2007).

 The crystal structure of E. coli TolC has been solved to 2.1 Å resolution (Koronakis et al., 1997, 2000), and the VceC homologue of Vibrio cholerae has been solved to 1.8 Å resolution (Federici et al., 2005).
 Three TolC protomers form a continuous, solvent-accessible conduit, a channel tunnel over 140 Å long that spans both the outer membrane (as 12 β-strands, 4 each per protomer) and the periplasmic space (as 12 α-helices, 6 continuous, 6 discontinuous, 4 each protomer).
 The α-helices are continuous with the β-strands.
 The periplasmic end of the tunnel is sealed by sets of coiled helices that might untwist upon contact with the primary permease to open the channel (Andersen et al., 2001; Koronakis et al., 2001).
 3-d structures of sequential open states in a symmetrical opening transition of the TolC of E. coli exit duct have been identified (Pei et al., 2011).

 The OMFs exhibit a preudosymmetrical structure due to the presence of two internally duplicated segments.
 Thus, the outer membrane β-barrel is assembled from the three protomers with each one contributing 4 β-strands.
 Each strand is between 10 and 13 residues long.
 The strands both curve and twist, yielding a superhelical structure, but the channel is wide open and fully accessible to solvent.
 The possibility of channel closure due to conformational mobility has not been excluded (Koronakis et al., 2000).
 The results clearly suggest that the OMF (and not the MFP) is largely responsible for the formation of both the trans-outer membrane and trans-periplasmic channels.
-The roles played by the MFP have yet to be determined.

-OMF family members are found in most classes of proteobacteria in cyanobacteria, spirochetes, and in species of Deinococcus, Aquafex and Porphyromonas.
-The proteins are of 347-541 aas in length and are exported to the outer membrane via the general secretory pathway (GSP) TC#3.A.5.
+OMF family members are found in most classes of proteobacteria, in cyanobacteria, spirochetes, and in species of Deinococcus, Aquafex and Porphyromonas.
+The proteins are of 347-541 aas in length and are exported to the outer membrane via the general secretory pathway (GSP; TC#3.A.5).

-A two-receptor model for colicin E1 (ColE1) translocation across the outer membrane of Escherichia coli has been proposed (Masi et al., 2007).
+A two-receptor model for colicin E1 (ColE1) translocation across the outer membrane of E. coli has been proposed (Masi et al., 2007).
 ColE1 initially binds to the vitamin B12 receptor BtuB and then translocates through the TolC channel-tunnel, presumably in a mostly unfolded state.
 In the early events in the import of ColE1, cleavage of colicin requires the presence of the receptor BtuB and the protease OmpT, but not that of TolC.
 Strains expressing OmpT cleaved ColE1 at K84 and K95 in the N-terminal translocation domain, leading to the removal of the TolQA box, which is essential for ColE1's cytotoxicity.
 Thus, OmpT degrades colicin at the cell surface to protect sensitive E. coli cells.
 Secondary binding of ColE1 to TolC depends on primary binding to BtuB, and alterations to residues in the TolC channel can interfere with the translocation of ColE1 but not binding of ColE1 to TolC (Masi et al., 2007).